-1. White-shining (AGNI), like the (sun), the ex- Varga XIII. tinguisher of the dawn, is the illuminator (of all), and fills united (heaven and earth with light), like the lustre of the radiant (sun).
-Thou, as soon as manifested, hast pervaded all the world with devout acts, being (both) the father and son of the gods.n
+1. White-shining (AGNI), like the (sun), the ex- Varga XIII. tinguisher of the dawn, is the illuminator (of all), a With mankind.

+and fills united (heaven and earth with light), like the lustre of the radiant (sun).- Thou, as soon as manifested, hast pervaded all the world with devout acts, being (both) the father and son of the gods.^a
-&lt;sup>a With mankind.

-2. The wise, the any mble, and discriminating AGNI, is the giver c who our to food, as the udder of cows (gives sweeth vo to the milk); invited (to the ceremony), he sits, in the sacrificial chamber, diffusing happiness like a benevolent man, amongst mankind.

-3. He diffuses happiness in a dwelling like a son (newly) born; he overcomes (opposing) men like an animated charger; whatever (divine) beings I may along with other men invoke (to the ceremony), thou, AGNI, assumest all (their) celestial natures.b b Tad devațárúpo bhavati,-he becomes of the form or nature of that deity; as in the text, Twam Agni Varuño jáyase twam Mitro bhavasi, &c.,-Thou art born as Varuña, thou becomest Mitra.

-4. Never may (malignant spirits) interrupt those rites in which thou hast given the (hope of) reward to the persons (who celebrate them), for should (such spirits) disturb thy worship, then, assisted by
+- 2. The wise, thranymble, and discriminating Agni, is the giver c whovour to food, as the udder of cows (gives sweether to the milk); invited (to the ceremony), he sits, in the sacrificial chamber, diffusing happiness like a benevolent man, amongst mankind. - 3.
+He diffuses happiness in a dwelling like a son (newly) born; he overcomes (opposing) men like an animated charger; whatever (divine) beings I may along with other men invoke (to the ceremony), thou, Agni, assumest all (their) celestial natures. - 4.
+Never may (malignant spirits) interrupt those rites in which thou hast given the (hope of) reward to the persons (who celebrate them), for should (such spirits) disturb thy worship, then, assisted by

-&quot; Devánám pitá putrah san.
+[&]quot;Devánám pitá putrah san.
 The passage is also explained, the protector, either of the gods or of the priests (ritwijám), and their messenger, that is, at their command, like a son; but the expressions are, probably, to be used in their literal sense, with a metaphorical application.
 Agni, as the bearer of oblations, may be said to give paternal support to the gods, whilst he is their son as the presenter to them of sacrificial offerings.